DivideBySara/JadeSaraAlemQuizProblemWriteAQuiz/README.md

 # JadeSaraAlemQuizProblemWriteAQuiz
 Write a quiz!

-This program was an answer to a problem given to me by Alumnah Asefa.
+This program was an answer to a problem given to me by Alemneh Asefa.
 The solution currently uses a dynamically populated Dictionary<string, int>.
 See the comments in Program.cs for details.